Curvature Invariants for accelerating Kerr-Newman black holes in (anti-)de Sitter spacetime: Results for the ZM curvature invariants, the Kretschmann scalar and the Euler invariant for the Kerr-Newman-(anti-)de Sitter black hole

 The invariant $I_1=C_{\alpha\beta\gamma\lambda}C^{\alpha\beta\gamma\lambda}$ is related to the Kretschmann scalar $K=R_{\alpha\beta\mu\nu}R^{\alpha\beta\mu\nu}$ the Ricci invariant $I_6$ through the fundamental identity first proven in \cite{Dianyan} :

 Another non-trivial important identity among the Weyl invariant $I_3$, the Ricci invariants and the Kretschmann scalar is the following \cite{Dianyan}:

 Identities like these, e.g. eqns(\ref{dianyanein})-(\ref{dianyanzwei}), serve as an additional way to test the correctness of our analytic symbolic computations.
-The Chern-Pontryagin invariant $K_2:=C_{\alpha\beta\gamma\delta}^{*}C^{\alpha\beta\gamma\delta}$ is one of the fundamental invariants for the Kerr-Newman-(anti) de Sitter spacetime.
-Here $C_{\alpha\beta\gamma\delta}^{*}$ is the dual of the Weyl tensor, defined by:
+The Chern-Pontryagin invariant $K_2:=C_{\alpha\beta\gamma\delta}^{*}C^{\alpha\beta\gamma\delta}$ is one of the fundamental invariants for the Kerr-Newman-(anti-)de Sitter spacetime.